 - The work of one author referred to by another

-These three pieces of information should be included whenever you reference something you read online, no matter what type of document it is:
+These three pieces of information should be included whenever you reference something you read online (except journal articles):

 - the URL

 Hollensen, S. 2011.
 Global marketing: a decision oriented approach.
 [Online].
 5th ed.
 Harlow: Financial Times Prentice Hall.
 [Accessed 10 September 2018].
 Available from: https://www.dawsonera.com/abstract/9780273726272

 If you download or read a PDF from a website, you must reference the actual document type, for example a book chapter, a government report or a leaflet, not the file format (PDF).